Youth Mentor – SYEP DACA program

 - Language Skills: Ability to read and interpret documents such as policy/procedure manuals, operating and maintenance instructions.
 Ability to write routine reports and correspondence.

 - Computer Skills: Proficiency in Microsoft Office, Internet Explorer and other software routinely used by Heartland Alliance.

 - Mathematical Skills: Ability to add, subtract, multiply, and divide in all units of measure.

 Competencies: To perform the job successfully, an individual must demonstrate the following competencies.

-- Positive Youth Development – Possess an understanding and apply the tenets of positive youth development in summer programminp>
+- Positive Youth Development – Possess an understanding and apply the tenets of positive youth development in summer programming.

-- Job Knowledge – Knowledge of resume preparation, specifically for individuals with little or no work historp>
+- Job Knowledge – Knowledge of resume preparation, specifically for individuals with little or no work history.

-- Initiative and Time Management – Ability to work independently, prioritize tasks, manage time and complete projects in a fast-paced, changing environment with minimal supervisiop>
+- Initiative and Time Management – Ability to work independently, prioritize tasks, manage time and complete projects in a fast-paced, changing environment with minimal supervision.

 - Listening/Problem Solving – Ability to give full attention to what others are saying, asking appropriate questions to clarify as necessary.
-Ability to effectively utilize strength-based assessmentp>
+Ability to effectively utilize strength-based assessments.

 Essential Duties and Responsibilities: